 Businesses that have not already done so, should immediately implement an internal ePrivacy compliant communications policy.
 They must also include ongoing monitoring to improve internal functions.
 And also processes to ensure enhanced legal compliance with the EU ePrivacy Regulation.
 The policy should include actionable procedures across the board in the event of a cyber attack.

-Organisations must ensure that they perform a PECR audit, update all their policies and implement a GDPR & PECR Compliant Cookie Consent Management Solution to ensure that they comply with the ePrivacy Regulation.
+Organizations must ensure that they perform a PECR audit.
+Update all their policies and implement a GDPR & PECR Compliant Cookie Consent Management Solution.
+They should ensure that they comply with the ePrivacy Regulation.